Design a Winning Innovation Strategy

 The Winning Approach: Ventures Strategy for Growth

-At IA, we take a ventures mindset to innovation strategy.
-This is a proactive approach where organizations continuously explore key forces of change in the market in the context of their current and future business to identify multiple venture opportunities.
+A ventures mindset to innovation strategy is a proactive approach where organizations continuously explore key forces of change in the market in the context of their current and future business to identify multiple venture opportunities.
 Through testing, iteration, and prioritization, ideal options emerge and are quickly brought to market.

 With this process, organizations have multiple opportunities at their disposal and develop criteria for advancement of the most promising and market-ready options.
 This discipline of ventures strategy – in the context of innovation – creates early awareness of latent opportunities and enables swift stakeholder alignment.